X

 12-17 people die

-The LOVE Act is a direct and proven way to change this.
+The LOVE Act is a direct, evidence-based approach to changing this.

 Why Living Donation Matters

-There is resounding, undeniable evidence that living kidney donors save lives, yet there is no specific or coordinated federal support system to help patients find a donor or guide potential donors through the complex transplant process from start to finish
+Today, federal support to help patients find a living donor and guide donors through the complex transplant process remains limited.

 View Here